Karl Hans Janke

 1909 - 1988

 Karl Hans Janke's works were to be rediscovered only in 2000, long after the iron curtain had come down.
-The imaginative legacy and sheer enormity of his great space visionary was finally recognized after his death.
-Janke was included in the 2003 Gotheburg Biennial by artist Carsten Nicolai and shown recently at the Hayward Gallery in London (2013).
+The imaginative legacy and originality of his visionary designs were finally recognized and acknowledged after his death.
+Karl Hans Janke was included in the 2003 Göteborg Biennial by artist Carsten Nicolai.
+2013 he was shown at the Hayward Gallery in London.
+His works were last exhibited in 2014 in “Planning the Future”, the inaugural show at Delmes & Zander I Berlin.